Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

 The linearization of this smooth section defines a Fredholm operator.
 The moduli spaces are said to be regular when the linearization is surjective everywhere.
 When they are regular, the moduli spaces are smooth manifolds, with dimension given by the index of the Fredholm operator.
 In this section, we will outline the calculation of this dimension.

-\begin{lemma} Let $\bm{L}$ be a tuple of anchored Lagrangian branes with associated generators $\bm{p}$, and $u$ an element of $\mathcal{M}(\bm{p},\bm{E},\ell)$.
+\begin{lemma2} Let $\bm{L}$ be a tuple of anchored Lagrangian branes with associated generators $\bm{p}$, and $u$ an element of $\mathcal{M}(\bm{p},\bm{E},\ell)$.
 Let $\tilde{y}_j \in \widetilde{Y}(M, D)$ be the degree of $p_j$.
 Then the index of the extended linearized operator $D_u$ at $u$ satisfies

-where $q$ is the map from Definition \ref{definition:mapq}.
+where $q$ is the map from Definition \ref{definition2:mapq}.
 Furthermore, there is a canonical identification of orientation lines

-\end{lemma} \begin{proof} Each path $p_j$ lifts to a path from $L_{j-1}^{\#}$ to $\tilde{y}_j \cdot L_j^{\#}$ in $\widetilde{\mathcal{G}}(M \setminus D)$, which we use to define orientation operator $D_{p_j}$ whose index is $0$.
+\end{lemma2} \begin{proof} Each path $p_j$ lifts to a path from $L_{j-1}^{\#}$ to $\tilde{y}_j \cdot L_j^{\#}$ in $\widetilde{\mathcal{G}}(M \setminus D)$, which we use to define orientation operator $D_{p_j}$ whose index is $0$.

-We denote the linearized operator of the perturbed holomorphic curve equation at $u$ (with fixed domain $S$) by $D_{S,u}$.
+We denote the linearized operator of the pseudo-holomorphic curve equation at $u$ (with fixed domain $S$) by $D_{S,u}$.
 We glue the orientation operators $D_{p_j}$ to $D_{S,u}$ along the strip-like ends to obtain a bundle pair over the closed disk, and hence a Cauchy-Riemann operator $\overline{D}$.
 The gluing formula implies that

 and there is a canonical isomorphism

 As in Section \ref{subsec:2eqaffuk}, this bundle pair defining $\overline{D}$ is equivalent to a bundle pair $(D^2, u^*TM, \rho)$, where $\rho: \partial D^2 \To \mathcal{G}(M \setminus D)$ which lifts the boundary map $\partial u$, and hence has index